 our interview below filmed by none

 Milan Fashion Week Interview Part 1

 Milan Fashion Week Interview Part 2

 To see videos you need to be logged in online.

 We spent more time with Breck at various shows and he connected us with the wonderful couple Walter DeSilva & his wife Emmanuela.

 Their shoes are incredibly beautiful and incredibly lightweight and comfortable with Walter’s background in car design but I’ll save this exciting news for a future article.
 So stay tuned!
 You can get a sneak peek at Jim & Flora’s creative work at @streetstyle__vision.
-When I went live on my Instagram Stories, I got to share my modeling experience with 1000’s of ladies that got a first-hand look at Walter DeSilva’s Milan Fashion Week Showroom!
+When I went live on my Instagram Stories, I got to share my modeling experience with thousands of ladies that got a first-hand look at Walter DeSilva’s Milan Fashion Week Showroom!

 A team that can travel together, stays together!
-Bound to come against the day to day issues while traveling in the realm of the unknown, and each person played a perfect role at the right place at the right time.
+Bound to come against the day-to-day issues while traveling in the realm of the unknown, and each person played a perfect role at the right place at the right time.
 I’m so thankful for the doors we opened together to make it work.
 The only way to go is forward!